pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 It absolutely reflects the abstract humor of memes like Harambe.
 The comment section under the video just confirms it as people (including me) find the *"weed eater"* punchline unironically funny.

-Up to some extent, I can consider the picture of Harambe as an equivalent of a Jesus picture by religious people.
+Up to some extent, I can consider the picture of Harambe I framed in my room as an equivalent of a Jesus picture by religious people.
 Each time they look at the picture, they see the meaning behind it, they have a connection to the person represented in the picture and it moves them emotionally.
 If I look at the framed Harambe picture in my room, I can choose from a variety of emotions.
 I feel entertained each time looking at the picture due to the fact of how absurd it is.
 But at the same time, I can become mournful because of his death.
 In the meme culture, Harambe is often referred to as *"Our Lord and Savior"*.
 Even though it's not serious, it's completely the same principle, having the picture in my room and lighting candles during his death anniversary.
+It creates an emotion that the perceiver was looking for.

 ### Determinism